2020 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

-Contact us at least 10 days before you run out of your medicines to make sure your next mail-order refill is shipped to you in time.
-Allow up to 10 days for delivery.
+Contact us at least 5 days before you run out of your medicines to make sure your next mail-order refill is shipped to you in time.
+Generally, you should receive them within 5 days.

-If you can’t wait for your prescription to arrive from our mail-order pharmacy, you can get an urgent supply by calling your local Kaiser Permanente or affiliated pharmacy listed in your pharmacy directory or at kp.org/directory.
+If you can’t wait for your prescription to arrive from our mail-order pharmacy, you can get an urgent supply by calling your local Kaiser Permanente or affiliated pharmacy listed in your pharmacy directory located under the Kaiser Permanente and affiliated pharmacies section.

 Find more information about our mail-order service* in your Evidence of Coverage.

 *For certain drugs, you can get prescription refills mailed to you through our Kaiser Permanente mail-order pharmacy.
-You should receive them within 10 business days.
+Usually, you should receive them within 5 days.
 If not, please call 1-866-206-2983 (TTY 711).

 Extra Help for Medicare Part D drugs